draganbabic/uni-form/VALIDATION.md

   validation (if enabled)
 * default_value_color ("#AFAFAF")
   HEX color used to display the default data in the background of empty text inputs

+## Validators

+* required
+* validateMinLength
+* validateMin
+* validateMaxLength
+* validateMax
+* validateSameAs
+* validateEmail
+* validateUrl
+* validateNumber
+* validateInteger
+* validateAlpha
+* validateAlphaNum
+* validatePhrase
+* validatePhone
+* validateDate
+* validateCallback

+Validators what require a parameter, such as validateMinLength, take that parameter as a class name following the validator in the format of _val-{value}_.

+## validateCallback

+The validateCallback is a special validator.
+See the demo/callback.html file for example use.
+It allows you to define a custom callback to an input without having to add a new validator type to the library.